 Not only is profile editing a highly trafficked section, but it also contains important preferences that users must be able to update at all times.

 Lack of ability to edit a profile could even cause legal issues — for example, if it prevents your users from opting out of sharing data.
 It could also stop them from turning off push notifications, or increasing their account security.

 4. Test Cases for Making a Purchase

 If you’re in the e-commerce space, the ability for your customers to make a purchase will make or break your business.
 For some companies, even an hour of online store downtime can cost hundreds of thousands in revenue.
 If you’re a small business, you might not lose as much during downtime — but chances are you need the revenue even more.

 Having a suite of automated tests to cover purchasing can help give you peace of mind.
 Otherwise, you may have to worry about bad PR and an immediate hit to your business bank account.

 5. Test Cases for Contacting Customer Service

 Most of your users will (hopefully!) not need to contact your customer service team very often, if at all.
-But when you can’t automate everything, making sure that users have an easy way to report issues is vital.
+But even the best SDET can’t automate everything.
+So making sure that users have an easy way to report issues is vital.

 This way, if there are major issues that your automated testing isn’t covering, you’ll at least hear about them quickly.

 One Size Fits All – Sometimes

 Of course, the top test cases to automate can differ depending your organization’s sector and goals.
 For example, if you were working at YouTube or Netflix, you’d likely consider video playback an even more important test case than those above.
 Sometimes you’ll need to create your own test cases without requirements.
 But no matter what your core services are, if you have any functionality related to the behaviors above, these test cases are a good place to start.